Eye color guide

 Why eyes look blue

-Blue eyes do not contain blue pigment in the same way that a painted object does.
-Instead, the blue appearance comes largely from low melanin in the iris and the way light interacts with the eye.
+Blue eyes do not contain blue pigment like blue paint.
+The blue appearance comes from lower melanin in the iris and the way light scatters through the eye.

 Illustration for how rare are blue eyes?